-Non-compete agreements Term of the agreements (1 to 15 years)

-Royalty agreements 1 to 10 years

-Software 1 to 5 years

-Technology patents Approximately 10 years

-Customer contracts 5 to 10 years
+Non-compete agreements Royalty agreements Software Technology patents Customer contracts Term of the agreements (1 to 15 years) 1 to 10 years 1 to 5 years Approximately 10 years 5 to 10 years

 Trade names have an indefinite useful life since they do not expire.
 These are recorded at cost, are not amortized and are tested for impairment annually or more frequently should events or changes in circumstances indicate that they might be impaired.